Couapy/Toi/README.md

 The following instructions are here to help you to setup Toi.

+Please make sure `Django`, `django_ckeditor` and `social-auth-app-django` packages are installed.

+Even if they are not installed please run :

+> pip3 install Django django_ckeditor social-auth-app-django

 * Edit *settings.py*
   * Set debug to `False`
   * Configure the database